-With this course you can become: SFX Makeup Artist
+With this course, you can become: SFX Makeup Artist

 Average Salary: £20,500 (payscale.com)

 If you love to work with your hands and get stuck in then you should consider SFX Makeup.
 This amazing art form involves designing, creating, and maintaining specialist prosthetic makeup.
 You could do this for theatre productions, or television and film, and will work with Directors, Actors, Makeup Artists, and Production Designers.
-Prosthetics are an exceptional art form, and can transform a production.
+Prosthetics are an exceptional art form and can transform a production.
 You might be creating wounds, scars, burns, and could also create magical or fantasy creatures, depending on what the director is looking for.
 For a creative, being an SFX Makeup Artist is a great option, and can earn a very high salary, especially with experience.

 Our fantastic Special Effects Makeup course has been created by a makeup artist with years of experience working on well-known television programmes such as Hollyoaks, so you’ll be in good hands.
 You’ll develop the skills needed to pursue a career in the special effects makeup industry, and will practice creating amazing looks for film and TV.
-This is an advanced level course, so if you have no experience you might consider taking our SFX Makeup Beginners course.
+This is an advanced-level course, so if you have no experience you might consider taking our SFX Makeup Beginners course.

-With this course you can become: Photographer
+With this course, you can become: Photographer

 Average Salary: £20,000 (payscale.com)

-Photography is a great career choice as it allows for a lot variation.
+Photography is a great career choice as it allows for a lot of variation.
 You could specialise in wedding photography, landscape photography, or fashion photography.
-Whether you want to capture beautiful natural landscapes, or hope to help people document their wedding day, there will be something for you.
+Whether you want to capture beautiful natural landscapes or hope to help people document their wedding day, there will be something for you.
 You’ll often be working freelance, and have the choice of working alone or with others, depending on which area of photography you choose to focus on.
 The average salary of a Photographer is £20,000 (payscale.com), and this increases with experience.

-Photographers are artists who use a camera, so if you’re a creative individual it could be a great option, and will allow you to channel your artistic talents.
-If you’re serious about a career in Photography our Diploma in Digital Photography – Level 3 is an excellent choice, as it provides an in depth education in digital Photography, and will allow you to build up a well-rounded knowledge of various techniques.
+Photographers are artists who use a camera, so if you’re a creative individual it could be a great option and will allow you to channel your artistic talents.
+If you’re serious about a career in Photography our Diploma in Digital Photography – Level 3 is an excellent choice, as it provides an in-depth education in digital photography, and will allow you to build up a well-rounded knowledge of various techniques.

-With this course you can become: Marketing Executive
+With this course, you can become: Marketing Executive

 Average Salary: £23,000 (payscale.com)

-For creatives who would prefer to work in an office, Advertising or Marketing could be the perfect choice!
+For creatives who would prefer to work in an office, Advertising or Marketing could be a perfect choice!
 You’ll need to be inventive and have a creative flair, as the job industry is fuelled by new ideas and exciting concepts.
 Your imagination will know no bounds, and you’ll be tasked with dreaming up fantastic new advertising or marketing campaigns to boost the sales of new products.